Wa people

 Historically, the Wa have inhabited the Wa States, a territory that they have claimed as their ancestral land since time immemorial.
-It is a rugged mountainous area located between the Mekong and the Salween River, with the Nam Hka flowing across it.
-The Wa traditionally practiced subsistence agriculture by cultivating rice, peas, beans, poppies and walnuts.
+It is a rugged, mountainous area located between the Mekong and the Salween River, with the Nam Hka flowing across it.
+The Wa traditionally practiced subsistence agriculture by cultivating rice, peas, beans, poppies, and walnuts.
 They bred water buffaloes, which they used mainly for sacrificial purposes.
 Generally, the traditional customs of the Wa, as well as their lifestyle, are very similar to those of the Naga people further to the Northwest.
-The Wa people speak the Wa language which are part of the Mon-Khmer group of languages.
+The Wa people speak the Wa language which is part of the Mon-Khmer group of languages.

 Many of the Wa are animists and a small proportion of the population follows a derivative of either Buddhism or Christianity.
-The Wa were once known as the "Wild Wa" by the British due to their practice of headhunting.